-I hate it when girls think boys are status symbols, they are entitled to throw around at each other.
-Not all girls are like this, and I'm aware of that.
+I hate it when girls think boys are status symbols; they are entitled to throw around at each other.
+Of course, not all girls are like this, and I’m aware of that.
 But the shallowness is ever-present in Western High history.

 He and I have agreed that we cannot date each other’s relatives.
 I guess that’s fair, even though it makes me want to roll my eyes at times.
 Between my sister telling me Tori is off-limits and Maximus telling me his cousin is a HELL NO, my options for women have gone out the window.

-My theory about social media is the less I know the better.
-If I don't have Snap Chat great.
-If I don't text, there's no screen to worship in my hands.
+My theory about social media is the less I know, the better.
+Suppose I don’t have Snap Chat great.
+If I don’t text, there’s no screen to worship in my hands.
 I know people post breakups, the food they eat, meetups, and pictures everywhere.

 Out of all my friends, Tori never made fun of my rebellion towards technology.
-She attempts to embrace my ways around me.
+On the contrary, she attempts to embrace my ways around me.
 She hides her phone in her purse when we hang out.
 She even got me a cheap camera from Walgreens, and we developed pictures for my Waggie Walkers business together.
 I felt like I had gone back in a time machine and experienced a 1980s weekend.
 Waiting for the pictures to develop for three days was amazing.
-Wondering if they sucked or were perfect was the beauty that editing photos on a phone has taken away.
+Wondering if they sucked or were perfect was the beauty that editing photos on the phone had taken away.

 Instant gratification drives me into madness.
 The selfie Kodak moment every family in the park takes, couples take, and everyone takes to post on their narcissistic social media billboard.
 It’s all bull.
 It’s fake, a snapshot of the imperfect perfect life.